ColinAV516/EnergyMod/README.md

 # EnergyMod
-Some Terraria mod.
+Some Terraria mod.<br>
 Please do not take our code and/or sprites without our permission.

 Developers:
-ColinAV516
+ColinAV516,
-VoxelMC
+VoxelMC,
-AtomicPowahd
+AtomicPowahd,
-Roxxz
+Roxxz,
-ArmyFrog
+ArmyFrog,